KDE/kpackage/README.md

 # KPackage Framework

-Installation and loading of additional content (ex: scripts, images...) as packages
+Installation and loading of additional content (ex: scripts, images...) as packages.

 ## Introduction